Vehicle Decontamination Remediates Unwanted Hazards

 Handling dangerous substances, such as illicit drugs, blood or other bodily fluids, pathogens, weapons, or sharps requires training, experience, and specialized equipment to ensure the job is done thoroughly and safely.
 At Mayken™, we have over a decade of training and experience with decontamination and disinfecting services for vehicles.
 Our technicians follow our protocols to safely handle all these dangerous jobs for you.

-Drug testing and decontamination for recovered stolen vehicles
+Drug testing and decontamination for theft recovered stolen vehicles

 When stolen cars are recovered and returned to their owners, the first concern for most owners has always been